 How will offering be handled?

-Offering plates will be located on the offering table and also at the back of the sanctuary for people to drop their tithe into without coming in contact with others or passing plates.
+Offering plates will be located on the offering table, at the back of the sanctuary, and at the door leading to the parking lot for people to drop their tithe in to without coming in contact with others or passing plates.

 How will we dismiss without coming into contact with one another?